shashwat14/shashwat14.github.io/content/posts/muon.md

 # Key Takeaways

-1. **AdamW updates are elementwise** — they ignore the matrix structure of weight gradients, leading to updates dominated by a few directions.
+1. **AdamW updates are elementwise**: they ignore the matrix structure of weight gradients, leading to updates dominated by a few directions.

-2. **Muon orthogonalizes the momentum** — by replacing the momentum matrix with its nearest orthogonal matrix ($UV^\top$), it rescues rare but important learning directions.
+2. **Muon orthogonalizes the momentum**: by replacing the momentum matrix with its nearest orthogonal matrix ($UV^\top$), it uses rare but important learning directions.

-3. **Newton-Schulz iteration is the key trick** — it approximates orthogonalization using only matrix multiplications, which are fast on GPUs.
+3. **Newton-Schulz iteration is the key trick**: it approximates orthogonalization using only matrix multiplications, which are fast on GPUs.
 The "cursed" quintic polynomial converges in just 5 iterations.

-4. **Muon only applies to hidden layer 2D weights** — embeddings, output heads, and 1D parameters still use AdamW.
+4. **Muon only applies to hidden layer 2D weights**: embeddings, output heads, and 1D parameters still use AdamW.

 For the original writeup and implementation, see [Keller Jordan's blog post](https://kellerjordan.github.io/posts/muon/) and the [Muon GitHub repo](https://github.com/KellerJordan/Muon).

+# References

+<a id="ref-1"></a>
+[1] Keller Jordan. *Muon: An optimizer for hidden layers in neural networks.* Blog post. [https://kellerjordan.github.io/posts/muon/](https://kellerjordan.github.io/posts/muon/)

+<a id="ref-2"></a>
+[2] Keller Jordan. *Muon GitHub Repository.* [https://github.com/KellerJordan/Muon](https://github.com/KellerJordan/Muon)

+<a id="ref-3"></a>
+[3] Kimi Team. *Kimi K2: Open Agentic Intelligence.* arXiv:2507.20534, 2025.
+Introduces MuonClip, which improves upon Muon with a QK-clip technique for training stability at scale. [https://arxiv.org/abs/2507.20534](https://arxiv.org/abs/2507.20534)